BahmanKarimi0/python-master-course/07_Classes/README.md

-# Object-Oriented Programming (OOP) in Python — Exercise Series
+Of# Object-Oriented Programming (OOP) in Python — Exercise Series

 This repository is a structured journey through **100 OOP exercises in Python**, starting from the simplest fundamentals and gradually moving toward complex, interview-level challenges.
 The goal is to practice and deeply understand Python’s object-oriented features by building from **basic class design** to **advanced topics** like descriptors, metaclasses, and design patterns.